Igosuki/golang_workshop_concurrency/README.md

 Manage memory by having a max amount of items in the queue (you can pop it as fifo, you can use an int).

+### Exercice 9 : The loops block while fetching items

+Use a go routine for fetching and create a 4th select statement for the result.